Has the Guppyfriend Bag been scientifically tested?

 No, the bag is made out of a mesh made from monofilaments, not releasing fibres.
 The only part of the bag that is not made of this material is the binding tape for the zipper which extends the life of the bag, with a total surface area of 0.05m2 which is about 100 times smaller than the garments inside the bag.
 For example a wash bag with three fleece jumpers has a potential fibre losing surface area of 1.9m2.
 Guppyfriend have accepted this compromise for now, but are trying to improve this feature for the future.

 Why use synthetic materials at all?

 They're great performance fabrics, enabling garments to be sweat wicking and/or waterproof.
-No fabric is perfect, but we've carefully chosen our fabrics weighing up their impact before going into production.
+No fabric is perfect, but we've carefully chosen our fabrics weighing up their performance benefits vs environmental impact.

 Want to learn more?

 No worries, head over to the Guppyfriend website